-The proposed development area lies on a plateau above the town of Harlech at c.
-101m OD.
-The ground rises to the east and the site overlooks the coastal plain and Cardigan Bay to the west.
-The site is bounded by a narrow road on its northern side and is located in the corner of a field, just east of a small reservoir.
-The field is rough pastureland.
+The proposed development area lies on a gently sloping plateau on the outskirts of the town of Harlech at c.100m OD.
+The ground falls steeply to the west into the town and rises to the east.
+The site would overlook the coastal plain and Cardigan Bay to the west, except that trees and bushes obscure the view.
+The site is bounded by a narrow road on its northern side and is within a roughly trapezoidal field, the eastern boundary of which is a line of low but near vertical crags.
+The field is rough pastureland and much of it is marshy.
+Two streams run into the field, meet and flow out as a single stream through the western boundary.

 This landscape is defined by the Cambrian rocks of the Harlech dome (Bowen and Gresham 1967, 1), which the British Geological Survey describes as Cambrian shales, sandstones and quartzites (BGS 1930).
 The upper part of the town and castle of Harlech stand on a rocky shelf, which falls steeply to the former shoreline, masked by the sands of Morfa Harlech.
-The soils have developed on boulder clay and exposed undifferentiated drift, but this is probably quite shallow as bedrock outcrops near the site.
-There are numerous boulders on the surface of the fields were these have not been cleared for agriculture.
+The soils have developed on boulder clay and undifferentiated drift.